lifewatch/eurobis/README.md

 # REMODBio

-An R function to get data from the EMODnet Biology WFS.
-This function allows you to download data using aphiaID, dasID or an geoserverURL you obtain through the EMODnet Biology toolbox http://www.emodnet-biology.eu/toolbox
+An R package to get download from the EMODnet Biology WFS.
+This function allows you to download data using aphiaID, dasID or an geoserverURL you obtain through the EMODnet Biology toolbox http://www.emodnet-biology.eu/toolbox.

 ## Installation